Daaaner-Toao/RBox/README.md

 ```bash
 http://localhost:3000
 ```
-It is important to know that for demonstration purposes there is a task scheduled in **config/initializer/scheduler.rb** starting to parse the cran cdn right away.
+If you want to deploy the app on a different port, configure the port in **config/initializers/scheduler.rb**

+It is important to know that for demonstration purposes there is a task scheduled in **scheduler.rb** starting to parse the cran cdn right away.
 On an empty db this can take a few minutes, but it only occures once after migration. ( Approx 1-2 minutes)

 If you're able to access the website for the first time please start the delay_job server as well, elsewise the background update for additional details won't happen.